01 of 10

 Customizing the Chain

-My chain was a little short for the design, so I decided to customize it a little by adding a section of wire wrap bead chain on either side of the pendant.
+If your chain is a little short for the design, you can customize it a little by adding a section of wire wrap bead chain on either side of the pendant.

 Connecting the Chain to the Pendant